2025 East Carolina Pirates football team

-The 2025 East Carolina Pirates football team represent East Carolina University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by first-year head coach Blake Harrell, the Pirates play home games at Dowdy–Ficklen Stadium in Greenville, North Carolina.
+The 2025 East Carolina Pirates football team represented East Carolina University as a member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led by first-year head coach Blake Harrell, the Pirates played home games at Dowdy–Ficklen Stadium in Greenville, North Carolina.

+The East Carolina Pirates drew an average home attendance of 37,097, the 61st-highest of all college football teams.